curv3d/curv/README.rst

 * On Windows, you can use `MSYS2 <https://www.msys2.org/>`_ to build and run a native executable; see `<WINDOWS.md>`_.
-Alternatively, you can use `Windows Subystem for Linux (WSL) <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_ for building and running non-natively.
-However, this alternative is much slower than MSYS2 since WSL has no GPU rendering support so far, which forces us to fall back to software rendering.
-See `issue #88`_ for details.
+Alternatively, you can use `Windows Subystem for Linux (WSL) <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_ for building and running a Linux executable.
 * Raspberry Pi isn't supported yet.

-  * Raspberry Pi 4 support is planned.
-I believe that Curv could be ported without a great effort.
-Curv uses X11 and GLX to create an OpenGL context.
-    Curv requests an OpenGL 3.3 context, which isn't supported, but OpenGL ES 3.1 is supported.
-It might just be a matter of changing the context type, and possibly other small changes.
-The Raspberry Pi 4 hardware supports all of the features that I plan to use in future releases of Curv.
+  * Raspberry Pi 4 support is planned once the migration from OpenGL to WebGPU is done.
+Then Curv will be using Vulkan on Raspberry PI 4.
-  * Raspberry Pi 3 won't be supported.
-At best, it supports OpenGL ES 2.0, which is not good enough: APIs currently used by Curv are missing.
+  * Raspberry Pi 3 and earlier won't be supported, as the GPU is not powerful enough.

 * On Linux, you have 3 choices: